Raghavpai00/skilldemo/README.md

 # skilldemo
-this is my practice git repository author - raghav pai
+this is my practice git repository. author - raghav pai